passiomatic/videobox/README.md

 * * *

-Quick start:
+## Quick start

+From the repo root, create a new virtual enviroment:

+`make venv`

+Activate it:

+`source .venv/bin/activate`

+Then install all project dependencies into the virtual enviroment just created:

 `make install-deps`

-This will create a virtual env on the repo root, activate it and install all project dependencies.

-Then run:
+Finally you can run Videobox:

 `make`

 This will run the Python interpreter using `src/main.py` as application entry point.
 A few directiores will be created using the repo as root.

+When you are done you can exit the virtual enviroment with the `deactivate` command.

 ## Using the debugger